 Fintech refers to technology that supports and enables banking and financial services.
 It helps improve and automate how services in the financial and banking sectors are delivered to the customers.

-With the growth in the digital sector bringing innovations in all spheres of life, banking and financial services have been on the forefront.
+With the growth in the digital sector bringing innovations in all spheres of life, banking and financial services have been at the forefront.
 For example, mobile banking now forms part of the expected package when one opens an account.

 In banking lingo, this is now BAU – ‘Business as Usual’ – BAU.
 Mobile banking is an excellent digital innovation that only points out how changes, once thought to be great innovations and over the top, have become normal.